General Access Information

 - You can now book Access tickets online: to secure the full range of Access discounts you are entitled to, including free companion tickets, simply register for online booking with Box Office.
 Click here for the guide to registering for online Access tickets.

 - A sound enhancement system through use of a headset or individual loop is available for all performances.
+These are available from the Box Office on arrival to the Theatre.

 - Guide, hearing or other working dogs are welcome.
 Please notify Box Office at time of booking.